-Ballon d’Or 2025: Updated Rankings after PSG defeated Inter to win UCL title
+Ballon d’Or 2025: Updated rankings after PSG defeated Inter to win UCL title

 3. Lamine Yamal (Barcelona/Spain)

-At just 17, Yamal has solidified his status as Lionel Messi’s heir at Barcelona.
+At just 17 years old, Yamal has solidified his status as Lionel Messi’s perceived heir at Barcelona.

-With 18 goals and 25 assists, the teenager played a pivotal role in Barcelona’s domestic treble.
+The teenager played a pivotal role in the club's domestic treble with 18 goals and 25 assists.

-While his upcoming UEFA Nations League finals with Spain could bolster his case, the absence of a Champions League title may hinder his chances.
+However, a UEFA Nations League final with Spain could be cancelled out with no UCL title in 2025.

 2. Raphinha (Barcelona/Brazil)

-Raphinha's impressive performances have seen him emerge as one of Europe’s most improved players under Hansi Flick, per GOAL.
+Yamal's teammate, Raphinha's impressive performances have seen him emerge as one of Europe’s most improved players under Barcelona manager Hansi Flick, per GOAL.

-The former Leeds United star led Europe’s top-five leagues with 34 goals and 25 assists, driving Barcelona’s success.
+The former Leeds United star led Europe’s top-five leagues with 34 goals and 25 assists, driving the Catalans' success.
 He is definitely a strong contender for the award.

 1. Ousmane Dembele (Paris Saint-Germain/France)

-Dembele is the frontrunner to bring the Ballon d’Or back to France for the first time since Karim Benzema’s 2022 win.
+Dembele is the perceived new frontrunner to bring the Ballon d’Or back to France for the first time since Karim Benzema’s 2022 win.

-Although the playmaker did not score in the Champions League final, his two assists contributed to an impressive season tally of 33 goals and 15 assists, per Foot Boom.
+Although he did not score in the UCL final, his two assists added to an impressive tally of 33 goals and 15 assists, per Foot Boom.

+With the nominees for the coveted award to be unveiled in the coming months, it remains to be seen who will succeed 2024 winner Rodri.

 Enrique tips Dembele for 2025 Ballon d'Or

-Legit.ng earlier reported that PSG boss Enrique has tipped France international Ousmane Dembele to win the 2025 Ballon d'Or.
+Legit.ng earlier reported that PSG boss Luis Enrique had tipped France international Ousmane Dembele to win the 2025 Ballon d'Or.

-Top stars like Mohamed Salah, Raphinha, Kylian Mbappe, Lamine Yamal and Ousmane Dembele have at one point or the other been the favourites to succeed 2024 winner Rodri.
+Top stars like Mohamed Salah, Raphinha, Kylian Mbappe, Lamine Yamal and Dembele have all been listed as favourites to succeed Rodri.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!